Post-hoc Popularity Bias Correction in GNN-based Collaborative Filtering: Introduction

 Recommender systems are integral to modern online platforms, shaping user experiences through personalized recommendations across various domains, including e-commerce, entertainment, and social networking.
 By leveraging historical user–item interactions, they present users with relevant content from large item collections, a process commonly referred to as collaborative filtering (CF)~\cite{he-www17, su-aai09}.
 Recently, Graph Neural Networks (GNNs) have emerged as a powerful method for CF by modeling recommendations as a user–item bipartite graph and propagating information to multi-hop neighborhoods via neighborhood aggregation~\cite{yang-sigir21}.
 The aggregation mechanism enables GNN-based CF methods to learn higher-order interaction patterns, resulting in high-quality user and item representations and state-of-the-art performances~\cite{he-sigir20, gao-www22}.

 Recommender systems often rely on user interaction data, such as clicks, to infer preferences, since this data can easily be collected from interaction logs.
 However, such data is prone to biases~\cite{ai-sigir18, joachims-wsdm17}, with popularity bias being particularly severe~\cite{zhou-sigir23}.
 Interaction data in recommender systems is often long-tailed, with a small set of items receiving most feedback while the majority remain rarely interacted with~\cite{zhang-neurips22}.
 CF models trained on such skewed data inherit popularity bias~\cite{yao-neurips17, canamares-sigir18}, over-recommending head items and under-recommending tail items.
 Through the feedback loop in recommender systems~\cite{chaney-recsys18}, this bias can be amplified over time, reducing personalization and weakening long-term performance.
 Figure~\ref{fig:pop_bias_demonstration} illustrates the effect of data imbalance in interaction data.
 In the KuaiRec, Coat, and Yahoo!
 R3 datasets, items are sorted by interaction frequency, with the top $20\%$ categorized as head items and the remaining $80\%$ as tail items.
 User interactions are disproportionately concentrated on head items.
-Consequently, training models on such skewed data amplifies head-item recommendations, further marginalizing tail items in future recommendations.